RNP-lab/viking_hill_radar_lidar_camera_dataset/README.md

-![3D cuboids labeling tree canopies, tree trunks, small trees, and several other categories](media/labels_sm.jpg) *Using the [Segments.ai](https://segments.ai) online 3D labeling solution, the reference point cloud maps from two recording runs were manually labeled, allowing lidar, radar and potentially also camera online labeling when re-playing the data in ROS.*
+![3D cuboids labeling tree canopies, tree trunks, small trees, and several other categories](media/labels_sm.jpg) *Using the [Segments.ai](https://segments.ai) online 3D labeling solution, the reference point cloud maps from two recording runs were manually labelled.*

-The data are provided as ROS bag files, both for ROS1 and ROS2, and the cuboid-labeling tools are available for ROS2.
-Since the labeled point clouds are published as standard PointCloud2 messages, it is possible to c
+The data are provided as ROS bag files, both for ROS1 and ROS2, and the point-cloud-labeling tools are available for ROS2.
+Since the labelled point clouds are published as standard `PointCloud2` messages, it is possible to convert the labelled clouds back to ROS1 either by ROS bridge, or by converting bag files (e.g., by [Rosbags](https://pypi.org/project/rosbags/) library.)
+A tool for point cloud accumulation is also provided.
+Based on the message count or distance travelled, denser point clouds are produced and optionally saved in `.pcd` format, allowing easy post-processing.

 ![Vive data in Rviz](media/rviz_live_sm.jpg)
-*Provided ROS tools annotate radar or lidar pointclouds, display used cuboids and allow accumulating points and exporting as .pcd files.*
+*Provided ROS tools annotate the radar or lidar pointclouds, display used cuboids in Rviz.*

 ---